-To help out, here’s a list of some of the best-known left handed guitar players both past and present.
+To help out, here’s a list of some of the greatest left handed guitar players both past and present.

-There are plenty of famous musicians in this list that everyone should know, but I’ve also included a few newer, perhaps lesser-known artists which you might also like to check out.
+There are plenty of famous musicians in this list that everyone should be aware of, but I’ve also included a few newer, perhaps lesser-known artists who you might also like to check out.

-Although we are the minority in the guitar world, we sure do have some highly influential players within our ranks!
+Although we are the minority in the guitar world, we sure do have some highly influential players within our ranks.
+Make no mistake, many of these southpaw players are considered some of the greatest musicians of all time!

 Famous Left Handed Guitarists